Homosexual behavior in animals: Humpback whales

+Southern right whales

+During the 2024 whale spotting season, photographers off the coast of Maldonado in Uruguay recorded a total of four events of non-reproductive sexual activity amongst male southern right whales, which make up the first audiovisual record in which penetration of the genital slit occurs between adult males.
+The situations in which these interactions occurred were varied and mostly involved groups of three male right whales.

 Elephants

 African and Asian male elephants will engage in same-sex bonding and mounting.
 Such encounters are often associated with affectionate interactions, such as kissing, trunk intertwining, and placing trunks in each other's mouths.
 Male elephants, who often live apart from the general herd, often form "companionships", consisting of an older individual and one or sometimes two younger males with sexual behavior being an important part of the social dynamic.
 Unlike heterosexual relations, which are always of a fleeting nature, the relationships between males may last for years.
 The encounters are analogous to heterosexual bouts, one male often extending his trunk along the other's back and pushing forward with his tusks to signify his intention to mount.
 Same-sex relations are common and frequent in both sexes, with Asiatic elephants in captivity devoting roughly 45% of sexual encounters to same-sex activity.

 Giraffes

 Male giraffes have been observed to engage in remarkably high frequencies of homosexual behavior.
 After aggressive "necking", it is common for two male giraffes to caress and court each other, leading up to mounting and climax.
 Such interactions between males have been found to be more frequent than heterosexual coupling.
 In one study, up to 94% of observed mounting incidents took place between two males.
 The proportion of same sex activities varied between 30 and 75%, and at any given time one in twenty males were engaged in non-combative necking behavior with another male.
 Only 1% of same-sex mounting incidents occurred between females.